cavaliercoder/cavaliercoder.github.io/_drafts/squashing-memory-allocations-in-go.md

 ## Summary

-We managed to optimize away all memory allocations and dramatically improve the latency of our `DecoderFuncs`.
+We managed to optimize away most memory allocations and dramatically improve the latency of our `DecoderFuncs`.
 We made reasonable performance trade-offs that enabled our code to be concurrency-safe and accept inputs of any length, within available memory constraints.
 Not bad!